shubhamgulati91/windows-final-setup/README.md

 * Tweak the taskbar for multi-monitor configurations
 * Remove XPS and Fax services
 * Enable Telnet, .Net Framework 3.5, Hyper-V and Linux Subsystem
-* Install the latest Ubuntu LTS using WSL 1.0
+* Install the latest Ubuntu LTS using WSL 2.0
 * Disable telemetry
 * Install Dracula theme on both Command Prompt and PowerShell
 * Install your software from Chocolately in background
 * Restore your backed-up Start layout
 * Restore a back-up of home folder
-* Install foobar2000 plugins
 * Install Visual Studio Code extensions
-* Install the latest version of Visual Studio, silently

 ## To do